life-itself/web3/claims/can-financialize.md

             * The apparent pop of the wider crypto bubble, which was the source of high rates of return for some artists using NFTs, has been accompanied by a slump in the NFT market.
         * Digital marketplaces may help artists reach new audiences but are not unique to web3 and in fact already exist.
         * NFT markets are a private market just like any other, open to the same exploitation by middle-men and “whales”.
         * We must distinguish between the social value of art and “the arts”.
-The positive externalities of the arts sector are to some degree nonexcludable,c reating a [public goods problem](/concepts/public-goods-problem) which cannot be addressed through markets.
+The positive externalities of the arts sector are to some degree nonexcludable, creating a [public goods problem](/concepts/public-goods-problem) which cannot be addressed through markets.
         * Centralized arts funding is a far more promising solution to this problem than tokenization.
   * Alternative Currencies
     * Past a certain point of complexity, every state has coalesced on a single, state-backed numeraire.
 We always end up with exchange problems otherwise.